rileyjshaw/own-this-website/README.md

 ### App
 *These instructions assume that you'll use gh-pages as a CDN, but the* `dist` *folder can be served from anywhere*

-In `app/react/main.jsx`,
+In `app/gulpfile.js`,

 1. Change `own.rileyjshaw.com` to point to wherever your static content is being served from.
 This is the location that your browser will show in the address bar.
 2. Change `toyserver.rileyjshaw.com` to point to your socket server.

-Open `app/react/gulpfile.js` and change `https://github.com/rileyjshaw/own-this-website.git` to point to your own repository.
+3. Change `https://github.com/rileyjshaw/own-this-website.git` to point to your own repository.

 Open `app/CNAME` and change `own.rileyjshaw.com` to your own domain.
 These are a bit tricky to set up, [but this walks you through it](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).